drewherron/llm-librarian/README.md

 Organize them into directories named after the programming language.
 Use the following format for filenames: {year} - {title} - {author}
 ```

-See `instructions_example.txt` for a more detailed example.

-## Notes

-- The program copies files rather than moving them, so your original files remain intact
-- MOBI and AZW3 support is basic due to limited metadata extraction capabilities